Updated : 01/03/2017

 * Information not yet provided by national authorities

-you have a salaried position there
+- you have a salaried position or you are self-employed in Spain

 In all of these cases, you must still register with the Central Register of Foreign Nationals (Registro Central de Extranjeros), no later than 3 months after arriving in Spain.